livecomsjournal/livecomsjournal.github.io/_editorial_policies/02_editor_instructions.md

 ### Associate Editor

 Before assigning manuscripts for review, editors have several main tasks:
+-  Associate Editors should [review the instructions for using the Open Journal Interface interface for review](https://openjournalsystems.com/ojs-3-user-guide/review/) periodically to remind themselves how to work with the interface for inviting reviewers and manage manuscripts.
+In particular, in order to move the actual manuscript to make it visible in review, the editor should "upload/select files" and make sure the box is checked to "Show files from all accessible workflow stages."
+That will allow you to make only the files that are relevant to the reviewer available to them.
 - Confirms that the article is consistent with the presubmission letter.
 - Ensure they do not have a conflict of interest with respect to the work they are to analyze; if they do, [dealing with it as dictated by editorial policy](https://livecomsjournal.github.io/policies/livecoms_bylaws/#iii-conflicts-of-interest).
 - Ensure that if any editors are authors on the paper, they are prevented from seeing the manuscript.